Table of Contents

 Avatar of the Hunt

-By 15th level, you embody the unrelenting spirit of the hunt.
-While a creature is marked by your Marked for Death feature, you can’t be frightened or charmed, and your movement speed can’t be reduced below half your normal speed.
+By 15th level, when you designate quarry using your Marked for Death feature, you can use your bonus action to embody the unrelenting spirit of the hunt.
+While the target is marked, you can’t be frightened or charmed, and your movement speed can’t be reduced below half your normal speed.

 In addition, if your quarry drops to 0 hit points, you can immediately mark another creature you can see within 60 feet without expending a use of your Marked for Death feature.